dinhtp/lets-go/README.md

 ## What to do
-Congratulation on making it this far, next step is going to be a hands-on project called **Let's go**.
-This project will help you familiarize with the micro service architecture based on Golang, Cobra and Docker along with the service structure, coding conventions and basic workflow.
+This assignment will help you familiarize with the micro service architecture based on Golang, Cobra and Docker along with the service structure, coding conventions and basic workflow.
 In this assignment, you are going to develop two services named **Company** and **Project** which perform Create, Read, Update, Delete and List action with a few calculation logic.
 These APIs will be exposed to both HTTP and GRPC client using Google Protocol Buffer.

 ### System architecture overview
 ![System Overview](./asset/system-overview.png)